MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

   - Accessing and viewing the Manage snapshot reports page
   - Accessing and viewing SIEM agents

-- **Security reader**: Have read-only permissions.
+- **Security reader**: Has read-only permissions.
 These admins are restricted from doing the following actions:

   - Create policies or edit and change existing ones
   - Performing any governance actions